AbhiIkhar/AbhiIkhar/README.md

 # Hi there! 👋 I'm Abhishek

 Hi there!
-I’m a curious Software Developer who explore both backend and frontend technologies.
-I find my interest in Frontend.
-My journey in tech has been all about learning and growing, and I’m always curious to explore new ideas and improve the systems I build.
+I’m a Software Developer who enjoys exploring both backend and frontend technologies, with a special interest in frontend.
+My journey in tech is all about learning, growing, and improving the systems I build.
+I’m always curious to explore new ideas and make things better.

 # Professional Experience:
 ## Software Developer Intern at Syngenta: